Serbian Cyrillic alphabet: Official use

 Serbian Cyrillic is in official use in Serbia, Montenegro, and Bosnia and Herzegovina.
-Although Bosnia and Herzegovina officially recognizes both the Cyrillic and Latin scripts, the Latin alphabet is predominantly used in the Federation of Bosnia and Herzegovina, while Cyrillic is more commonly used in Republika Srpska.
+Although Bosnia and Herzegovina and Montenegro officially recognizes both the Cyrillic and Latin scripts, the Latin alphabet is predominantly used in the Federation of Bosnia and Herzegovina, while Cyrillic is more commonly used in Republika Srpska.
 In Croatia, the Serbian language is officially recognized as a minority language, and the use of Serbian Cyrillic is legally protected in areas with significant Serbian populations.
-However, the use of Cyrillic on bilingual signs has provoked protests and acts of vandalism in some communities.
+However, the use of Cyrillic on bilingual signs has provoked Croatian nationalist protests and acts of vandalism in some communities.

 Serbian Cyrillic is widely regarded as a key symbol of Serbian national and cultural identity.
-In Serbia, all official documents are printed in Cyrillic only, even though, according to a 2014 survey, 47% of Serbian citizens reported primarily using the Latin script, while 36% reported using Cyrillic.
+In Serbia, all official documents are printed in Cyrillic only.